OfficeDev/office-scripts-docs/docs/develop/pivottables.md

 `DataPivotHierarchy.setShowAs` applies a calculation to the values of a data hierarchy.
 Instead of the default sum, you can show values or percentages relative to other parts of the PivotTable.

-The following code snippet changes the display for the "Crates Sold at Farm".
-The values will be shown as the percentage of the grand total for the field.
+The following code snippet changes the display for "Crates Sold at Farm".
+The values will be shown as a percentage of the grand total for the field.

 ```typescript
   const farmSales = farmPivot.getDataHierarchy("Sum of Crates Sold at Farm");